Potting Compound Resins: Five ‘Number One’ Essentials To Achieve The Right Cure

 Viscosity – as well as the viscosity of the mixed system, the viscosity of the two components needs to be considered.
 Often there is a large difference between the two components, particularly with filled systems, and this could place additional strain on the dispensing equipment’s pumps and pistons.
 It should also be noted that viscosity of each component will vary depending upon the temperature of the environment in which the mixing and dispensing is taking place.

 Useable life/Gel time – The useable life is defined as the time that the mixed resin can flow and is still workable; the gel time is the interval between mixing and the point at which the resin has just set and cannot flow.
 In the latter state, however, the resin is still relatively soft and can often be re-shaped by applying slight pressure.
 Gel time is usually quoted for a sample size of 150g, and it is important to note that the larger the volume of mixed resin, the shorter the useable life and gel time.
 As a general rule, all resins should be mixed and dispensed within their useable life.
-Fillers generally do not affect the gel time; however, gel time may be affected if the rate of cure or the cure reaction is influenced by fillers, so this should be ascertained if any minor working is required prior to the final cure.
+Fillers generally do not affect the gel time; however it is important that all sedimentation of fillers is mixed back in before mixing the Part A and B together.

 Cure temperature – again, this is normally stated for a 150g sample size.
 Once a resin and its associated hardener are mixed together, the reaction can be very fast but also very exothermic, which can lead to the possibility of a runaway reaction.
 The exotherm temperature can be controlled by adjusting the volume or by using a filled system, as the fillers absorb some of the heat as well as reducing the concentration of the hardener that promotes this rapid cure.
 It should be noted that the temperature at which the resin is cured will affect not only the rate of cure, but also the development of cure.
 Controlling the cure temperature is important because the components requiring potting or encapsulation might be adversely affected by raised temperatures.